 In view of the nature of the risks, a full health assessment of the child should take place to establish the overall health of the child, the medical history and current circumstances.

 Any suggestions that the parent or carers will take the child out of the country must be taken seriously and legal advice sought promptly regarding possible prevention.
-See also Practice Guidance – Children who go missing where there is a Child Protection Plan or outstanding child protection concerns.

 The child must be seen and spoken to on his or her own.
 The child’s bedroom or sleeping arrangements must be inspected.
 It is important to ascertain the child’s wishes and feelings and understand the child’s environment.
 If the use of an interpreter is needed, the interpreter must not be a part of the same family, social or faith network to ensure neutral translation and interpreting services.